Gundrak/Civitas/README.md

 ```
 Wait for the blockchain to sync (check with "watch civitas-cli getinfo").

+While waiting for the blockchain to sync, go down to "Cold Wallet Setup Part 2" and complete that before proceeding.

 Open the Debug Console in your cold wallet.
 ```
 startmasternode alias false mnXX(mn01)